Addressing Trauma with Alternative Therapy

-At Sanford House at Cherry Street for Women and Sanford House at John Street for Men, we address how past traumatic events influence the development of addiction.
-In my group therapy sessions on trauma, residents discuss: What makes an event traumatic?
+At Sanford Behavioral Health, we address how past traumatic events influence the development of addiction, eating disorders, and mental health conditions.
+In group therapy sessions on trauma, residents discuss: What makes an event traumatic?
 How do we distinguish trauma from stress, and why is this distinction important?
-How have I used addictive substances to lessen the pain of trauma?
+How have I used addictive substances or other coping mechanisms to lessen the pain of trauma?

 By clinical definition, a traumatic life experience negatively impacts an individual’s worldview.
 And trauma also affects our ability to carry out daily tasks.
 Trauma comes in a few varieties.
 “Upper T” traumas are extremely impactful traumas, like repeated sexual abuse.
 “Lower T” traumas are less impactful traumas, like a non-life-threatening accident.
 Additionally, PTSD (Post Traumatic Stress Disorder) splinters into several sub-types.
 These sub-types depend on the surrounding conditions of the event.

 In an attempt to deal with the trauma – in our brain’s attempt to make sense of the event – we develop a particular set of habits.
-Because the event was so far from what we perceive as “plausible and predictable,” our brain relives the moment over and over… processing what happened… and trying to protect us from it happening in the future.
-This is all well and good (thanks, brain), but it can lead to some maladaptive behaviors.
+Because the event was so far from what we perceive as “plausible and predictable,” our brain relives the moment over and over, processing what happened and trying to protect us from it happening in the future.
+This is all well and good, but it can lead to some maladaptive behaviors.

 After a trauma, the brain continues to act as if the trauma is still happening.

-Born from the needs of an individual with PTSD, and the nature of the diagnosis, movement and creative therapies are being used to treat survivors of trauma to good results.
+Born from the needs of an individual with PTSD, and the nature of the diagnosis, movement and creative therapies are being used to treat survivors of trauma.
 Somatic (relating to the body) movement and creativity target the limbic system (the amygdala, hippocampus, and thalamus).
 An area of the brain that’s less active in traditional talk therapy.